Alkisum/CloudRun/README.md

 ## Usage

 + Track the running sessions using GPS data
++ Visualise where you are running on a real-time map
 + Browse through all your running sessions
 + Upload your running sessions as a JSON file to your ownCloud server or Nextcloud server
 + Download your JSON files from your ownCloud server or Nextcloud server